-A quarter of Filipino children under the age of 5 are underweight.
+A 2008 national survey revealed that one in five Filipino children under the age of 5 was underweight and almost a third were stunted.
 The recent energy, food and financial crises have added to the challenge set by the government of reducing the prevalence of underweight to 17.25% by 2015.
-The Joint Programme is supporting these efforts, concentrating on improving exclusive breastfeeding and complementary feeding practices in children 0-2 years.
+The Joint Programme supported these efforts, concentrating on improving exclusive breastfeeding and complementary feeding practices in children 0-24 months.

-This programme is using social marketing strategies to support exclusive breastfeeding, including behaviour change communication.
-At the local level, it is galvanising multi-sectoral duty bearers to create an enabling environment for pregnant and lactating women, where the rights of the child to appropriate infant feeding are supported and protected.
+The programme used social marketing strategies to support exclusive breastfeeding, including behaviour change communication.
+At the local level, it galvanized multi-sectoral duty bearers to create an enabling environment for pregnant and lactating women, where the rights of the child to appropriate infant feeding are supported and protected.

-To strengthen the nutrition information system, the quality of data reported through the system from the local through to the national level is being reviewed and a district level early warning nutrition and food security system is being developed.
+To strengthen the nutrition information system, the quality of data reported through the system from the local through to the national level was reviewed and a district level early warning nutrition and food security system was developed.

-- The programme has promoted exclusive breast feeding (EBF) through various advocacy and training activities, as well as the deployment of peer counselors on EBF.
-About 3,760 peer counselors have been trained in the National Capital Region and in the joint programme areas.
-Partner institutions have been selected to train the rest of the targeted 32 cities.
+- The programme promoted exclusive breastfeeding (EBF) through various advocacy and training activities, as well as the deployment of peer counselors on EBF.
+About 3,760 peer counselors were trained in the National Capital Region and in the programme areas.
+Partner institutions were selected to train the rest of the targeted 32 cities.

 - Micronutrient powder (MNP) was distributed in the programme areas among children 6-23 months old and counseling on complementary feeding and recipe trials was offered.
 The JP commissioned a study to determine the appropriate frequency of MNP distribution to ensure high coverage, adherence and intake.
 Lessons from this research will be used to improve delivery of MNP nationwide.